cenotelie/hime/runtime-rust/README.md

 ## License ##

-This software is licenced under the Lesser General Public License (LGPL) v3.
+This software is available under the terms of the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-Refers to the `LICENSE.txt` file at the root of the repository for the full text, or to [the online version](http://www.gnu.org/licenses/lgpl-3.0.html).